GSA-TTS/FAC-transition-site/src/info/updates/index.md

 - Improvements take existing code or text and increase its quality
 - Validations increase the integrity of the data collected or disseminated by the FAC.

-During the week of October 16th, the FAC team merged the following PRs.

 <table class="usa-table">
   <caption>
     FAC feature additions, system improvements, and data validations for the week of October 16, 2023.